osmancangudul/ESP_MQTT_OTA_EMPA/README.md

 ### Testing MQTT and OTA

 #### Step 1: Understanding MQTT Protocol
-In MQTTX we will send our messages to the topic `test/empa/message`.
-This code will parse the received message in order to received type.
-Template of the recommended message is in below:
+"In MQTTX, we will send our messages to the topic `test/empa/message`.
+This code will parse the received message to determine its type.
+Below is the template of the recommended message:
 ```
 {
   "type": 0,